-This rhyming text professes its love for dinosaurs of all shapes, sizes, and habits … and we love all the descriptive vocabulary!
+This rhyming text professes its love for dinosaurs of all shapes, sizes, and habits.
+We love all the descriptive vocabulary!

 This classic series has withstood the test of time.
-We love the many titles for modeling visualization, reading with expression, and attending to punctuation.
-Young students can learn a thing or two from these dinos, too.
+We love these titles for modeling visualization, reading with expression, and attending to punctuation.
+Plus, they’re full of important themes!

-Brontorina Apatosaurus is desperate to dance, but her size—and others’ doubts—make it seem impossible.
-With her perseverance and the kindness of others, she gets her wish in this sweet story that shows the inclusive power of a little ingenuity.
+Brontorina Apatosaurus is desperate to dance.
+But, her size—and others’ doubts—make it seem impossible.
+Perseverance and others’ kindness help her wish come true.

-6. Tiny T. Rex and the Impossible Hug by Jonathan Stutzman (Pre-K–2)
+7. Tiny T. Rex and the Impossible Hug by Jonathan Stutzman (pre-K–2)

 This funny tale follows Mr. Snore on his floor-by-floor search for a quiet room at the Sharemore Hotel.
 We don’t meet the dino from the title until the end, but she exemplifies everything the hotel’s name suggests.